 Dr. Jamie Marsh is Assistant Professor of Literacy in the Division of Curriculum and Instruction.
-She teaches literacy courses in the M.A.
-Option in Reading program and multiple and single subject teacher credential programs.
-She serves as Mutliple Subject Program Coordinator and on the leadership team of the Los Angeles Writing Project (LAWP) at Cal State LA.
+She teaches literacy courses in the M.A. in Education Option in Reading program and multiple and single subject teacher credential programs.
+She serves as Multiple Subject Program Coordinator and on the leadership team of the Los Angeles Writing Project (LAWP) at Cal State LA.

 Dr. Marsh earned her Ph.D. in Education from University of Virginia where she was a researcher on Jane Hansen’s Writing Across the Curriculum (WAC) Research Project.
 Using qualitative research methods, Dr. Marsh studies students as writers in diverse, urban, K-12 classroom settings.
 Her research explores the sociocultural influences that enable students as writers and the ways in which students’ experiences as writers transform their identities.